+Your support will help us keep the wild in our wild horses and wild places, benefitting the preservation of western wild horses on their home turf and nurturing the legacy of respective indigenous ecosystems for generations to come.
+Our work that began on the Challis Herd Management Area (HMA) in 2010 has since expanded to work collaboratively with the Idaho Bureau of Land Management (BLM) on all six wild horse HMAs in Idaho state, engaging stakeholders and our partners, to ensure Idaho wild horses remain integral, wild, and free on their home turf.
+If you believe in the importance of lasting wildness, we invite you to join us and make your mark.
 Thank you for your time and interest in learning more.
-Wild Love Preserve is a legacy project that speaks to our lasting wildness and flourishing wild places.
-Your support benefits the preservation of western wild horses in their native habitats and nurtures the health and balance of respective indigenous ecosystems as an interconnected whole.
-While based in Challis our work that began on the Challis Herd Management Area (HMA) in 2010, has since expanded to work collaboratively with the Idaho Bureau of Land Management (BLM) on all six wild horse HMAs in Idaho state, engaging all stakeholders and our partners, to ensure Idaho wild horses remain integral, wild and free on their home turf.
-If you believe in the importance of our wild places, now and for future generations, we invite you to join us and make your mark.
-Wild Love Preserve is a "we" project that is about us all, and for all of us.
-Watch our narrated video by WLP founder + president, Andrea Maki, below.
+Watch our narrated video by Wild Love founder, Andrea Maki, below.

-"BRINGING STAKEHOLDERS TOGETHER TO WORK COLLABORATIVELY."
-Founded in April 2010 by contemporary visual artist, Andrea Maki, Wild Love Preserve has pioneered an innovative model which engages public and private lands to address all facets of regional wild horse conservation on home turf in Central Idaho, from our adopted 130 Challis-Idaho wild horses to our collaborative work on the range and creation of our permanently protected wild expanse in the heart of Idaho wild horse country.
+BRINGING STAKEHOLDERS TOGETHER TO WORK COLLABORATIVELY.
+As a nonprofit, founded in April 2010 by contemporary visual artist and photographer, Andrea Maki, Wild Love Preserve has pioneered an innovative model which engages public and private lands to address all facets of regional wild horse conservation on home turf in central Idaho, from our adopted 136 Challis-Idaho wild horses, to our collaborative work on the range, and creation of our permanently protected wildlife preserve in the heart of Idaho wild horse country.

-Viewed as a paradigm project, the mission of Wild Love Preserve remains steadfast in our efforts to protect and preserve western wild horses in their native environments and nurture the legacy of respective indigenous ecosystems in a collaborative, responsible and sustainable manner with regional engagement and benefit.
-Kindness, mutual respect, science and education are paramount.
-In addition to saving wild lives in a lasting manner, Wild Love Preserve has saved American taxpayers $7.5 million dollars since 2013 as result of our Adoption Project and our collaborative Native PZP-1YR population management program with the Idaho BLM, initiated at time of the 2012 Challis Roundup.
-In 2017, we were instrumental in curtailing a proposed BLM helicopter roundup, in favor of a hay bait trap gather, due to our collaborative work with the Challis wild horses since 2010 and fluid communications with the BLM and stakeholders, read more: Challis Wild Horse Bait Trap Gather.
+Viewed as a paradigm project by stakeholders from all sides, the mission of Wild Love Preserve remains steadfast in our efforts to protect and preserve western wild horses in their native environments and nurture the legacy of respective indigenous ecosystems in a collaborative, responsible and sustainable manner with regional engagement and benefit.
+Kindness, mutual respect, science and education are paramount to our mission and sustainability.
+In addition to saving wild lives and habitat in a lasting manner, Wild Love Preserve has saved American taxpayers over $7.5 million dollars since 2013 as result of our Adoption Project and our collaborative Native PZP-1YR population management program with the Idaho BLM, initiated at time of the 2012 Challis Roundup.
+In 2017, we were instrumental in curtailing a proposed BLM helicopter roundup, in favor of a hay bait trap gather, due to our longtime collaborative work with the Challis wild horses and fluid communications with the BLM and stakeholders, read more: Challis Wild Horse Bait Trap Gather.

 All Content, Photography, Videos + Written Materials © ANDREA MAKI + Wild Love Preserve™ * All Rights Reserved.